top of page

 6. Breathe before responding.

-A pause creates space between the trigger and your trauma — between your child’s moment and your history.
+A pause creates space between the trigger and your trauma, and between your child’s struggle and your history.

 Most of what feels urgent isn’t.